brunokoga/Montevideo/bestiary3_dir/dragon.md

 **Borne Aloft (Su)** Old or younger sky dragons fly with good maneuverability while all older sky dragons have perfect.

-**Celestial Emissary (Su** Three times per day, a great wyrm sky dragon can imbue others with the celestial aspect of the oracle spell _ [divine vessel](advanced/spell_dir/divineVessel#_divine-vessel)_, but it can only be cast on another willing creature of good alignment.
+**Celestial Emissary (Su)** Three times per day, a great wyrm sky dragon can imbue others with the celestial aspect of the oracle spell _ [divine vessel](advanced/spell_dir/divineVessel#_divine-vessel)_, but it can only be cast on another willing creature of good alignment.

-**Change Shape (Su** A young or older sky dragon can assume any humanoid form three times per day as if using _ [polymorph](spell_dir/polymorph#_polymorph)_.
+**Change Shape (Su)** A young or older sky dragon can assume any humanoid form three times per day as if using _ [polymorph](spells/polymorph#_polymorph)_.

 **Cloud Sight (Su)** A very young or older sky dragon's sight is not impeded by clouds or fog, or by spells that create areas of fog.

 **Grounding Breath (Su)** Any flying creature damaged by the breath weapon of an ancient or older sky dragon must make a Fortitude save with the same DC as the sky dragon's breath weapon or lose the ability to fly for 1d4 rounds.

 **Primal Lightning (Su)** An old or older sky dragon's breath weapon can affect creatures normally immune or resistant to electricity damage.
-A creature immune to electricity damage still takes half damage from the breath weapon (no damage with a successful saving throw.
-Resistant creatures' electricity [resistance](monster_dir/universalMonsterRules#_resistance is treated as 10 less than normal.
+A creature immune to electricity damage still takes half damage from the breath weapon (no damage with a successful saving throw).
+Resistant creatures' electricity [resistance](monster_dir/universalMonsterRules#_resistance) is treated as 10 less than normal.